 The Aquarium is currently open to the public.
 In response to COVID-19, we’ve made some essential changes to ensure a safe and enjoyable experience for all.

 An adult emperor angelfish has a dark stripe across its eye area.
 The stripe resembles a mask and is meant to confuse predators.
 Its body is vibrantly colored, with alternating stripes in blue and yellow.
 However, a juvenile looks so different from an adult that it was once believed to be a different type of angelfish.
 Its body is dark blue with white and electric blue rings.

-It is omnivorous, eating both small invertebrates and plants.
+This fish is omnivorous, eating both small invertebrates and plants.
 It prefers sponges and algae.

-Least Concern on IUCN Red List.
+The emperor angelfish is listed as Least Concern on the IUCN Red List.

 There are no predators of the emperor angelfish noted in reputable sources, but presumably, larger fish, sharks and marine mammals prey on these fish.